tarunbechum/Walmart-Sales-Data-Analysis-using-Mysql/README.md

 ### Sales Analysis:

-- Analyse sales trends, assess the effectiveness of sales strategies, and propose modifications.
+- Analyse sales trends, assess the effectiveness of sales strategies and propose modifications.
 Customer Analysis:

 -  Uncover customer segments, study purchase trends, and evaluate the profitability of different customer segments.